Guide

 EV charging hardware

-EV chargers with poor OCPP implementation lead can lead to limited interoperability and poor performance.
-That’s why evaluating your EV charger’s OCPP implementation is crucial.
-At AMPECO, we’ve developed a comprehensive evaluation procedure that covers both core and advanced scenarios.
-It involves extensive testing of all OCPP feature profiles and crucial functionalities, such as remote start/stop of charging sessions, firmware updates, and smart charging capabilities, providing you with reliable and effective solutions for your EV charging needs.
 These tests allow us to collaborate closely with hardware manufacturers by providing them with specific recommendations on how to improve their OCPP implementation.
 In doing so, we contribute to the industry and support all stakeholders’ growth.
 Our platform allows network operators to choose hardware that meets their specific needs, as we have compatibility across charging stations from 40+ manufacturers.

-Maintaining and upgrading your OCPP version is essential as protocol versions are not backward compatible, meaning newer versions may not work with older implementations.
+Maintaining and upgrading your OCPP version and implementation is essential as protocol versions are not backward compatible, meaning newer versions may not work with older implementations.
 Upgrading to a new version often requires a hardware or software upgrade, so it’s important to plan accordingly before making any changes to avoid compatibility issues.
 Regular system maintenance is also essential to ensure that the OCPP version you use remains efficient and effective over time and continues to meet the evolving needs of the charging infrastructure.

 10. Latest developments in OCPP

-The OCPP standard constantly evolves, with new developments and updates being released regularly.
-One recent development is the OCPP Compliance Test Tool (OCTT2) which allows developers to test their implementations of the protocol against official specifications and ensure compliance with industry standards.
-OCTT2 comprises the first set of OCPP 2.0.1 test cases; however, future enhancements are expected to include additional test cases and coverage for functional blocks like ISO15118 and APIs that allow automatic execution of test cases for integration in CI/CD and test automation.
+OCTT2 comprises the initial set of OCPP 2.0.1 test cases; however, future enhancements are expected to include additional test cases and coverage for functional blocks, such as ISO15118, and APIs that enable automated execution of test cases for integration into CI/CD and test automation.
 Charging station manufacturers and service providers can apply for certification of their products and services to demonstrate compliance with the OCPP standard.

 The OCPP standard is constantly evolving to continue to improve functionality and accommodate new features.
 This progress is driven by working groups of industry experts collaborating to develop new standards and best practices for EV charging infrastructure.
 Plugfest events are also held regularly, bringing together developers and manufacturers to test their OCPP implementations for interoperability.